percona/postgresql-docs/docs/major-upgrade.md

 The general in-place upgrade flow for Percona Distribution for PostgreSQL is the following:

-1. Install Percona Distribution for PostgreSQL 15 packages.
+1. Install new version of Percona Distribution for PostgreSQL packages.

 2. Stop the PostgreSQL service.